echagnas/TestDagger2/README.md

 Test of injections with Dagger2

 - 1 We have a interface PresentationInterface with 2 implementations : PresentationCharles and PresentationBenoit.
 - 2 We have a module, PresentationModule, which create the 2 implementations.
-Each have a different @Named.
+Each have a different qualifier (@Named).
 - 3 We have a component PresentationComponent.
 It uses PresentationModule and inject in MainActivity.
 - 4 The Application class contains the object presentationComponent.
 We build here the component.
 - 5 We have a method to get component from everywhere with Application.app().component().